ibraheemdev/httprouter-rs/README.md

 This router supports variables in the routing pattern and matches against the request method.
 It also scales very well.

 The router is optimized for high performance and a small memory footprint.
 It scales well even with very long paths and a large number of routes.
 A compressing dynamic trie (radix tree) structure is used for efficient matching.
+Internally, it uses the [matchit](https://github.com/ibraheemdev/matchit) package.

 ## Features